matiasecharri/react-minimal-boilerplate/README.md

 A clean, scalable, and developer-friendly React boilerplate built with **Vite**, **TypeScript**, and modern best practices.

-This project was designed from scratch to provide a strong foundation for building long-term, maintainable web applications — with a clear folder structure, reusable patterns, and zero clutter.
+This project was designed from scratch to provide a strong foundation for building long-term, maintainable web applications, with a clear folder structure, reusable patterns, and zero clutter.

 ---